Accident and Sickness Medical Insurance Program

 back to top

-In-network refers to the doctors, hospitals and other health care providers who have arranged to provide specific medical care to Insureds under this policy at negotiated rates.
-Out-of-network refers to providers who are not part of this contracted arrangement.
+In-network refers to the medical facilities, such as doctors, hospitals and other health care providers who have arranged with claims administrator GMMI to provide specific medical care under this insurance policy at negotiated rates.
+Out-of-network refers to medical facilities that are not part of this contracted arrangement.

-This insurance program allows you to receive care from any doctor or hospital.
-However, your deductible will be lower whenever you use in-network providers.
+The WISE insurance program allows you to receive care from any doctor or hospital.
+However, your cost, such as your deductible, will be lower whenever you use an in-network medical facility.
+Claims administrator GMMI can help you find in-network providers by telephone or over the web.
 You should choose in-network providers whenever possible, and go to out-of-network providers only when there is not a suitable in-network option in your area.
-When an out-of-network provider is used, the insurance company will not pay more than reasonable and customary charges for the geographic area, which may be less than the medical bill presented.
+When an out-of-network provider is used, the insurance company will not pay more than "reasonable and customary" charges for the geographic area, which may be less than the medical bill presented.
 You may be held responsible for the difference in cost.

 back to top

-Go to the Beech Street website at the beginning of your program to find listings for an in-network general practice physician and an in-network urgent-care facility in your city or zip code.
-For specific instructions, see question 18.
-Keep this information available in your wallet should you need it later.
+Call GMMI at the beginning of your program to find an in-network general practice physician and to locate an in-network urgent-care facility in your city or zip code.
+Keep this information available in your wallet and on your smartphone should you need it later.

 back to top

-When you need to undergo a medical procedure in a situation that is not life-threatening, HSR can work on your case and coordinate your medical care.
-If your doctor says that you need to pursue further treatment, give them the contact information for HSR, found in question 14, so that they can advise on how to proceed.
-Non-emergency surgery or medical procedures must be arranged through HSR during business hours.
-(If you need help in a medical emergency after hours, Europ Assistance can help you.)
+When you need to undergo a medical procedure in a situation that is not life-threatening, GMMI can first work on your case and coordinate your medical care.
+If your doctor says that you need to pursue further treatment, give them the contact information for GMMI so that GMMI can advise on how to proceed.

 back to top

-Send a completed claim form and original medical bills within 90 days to HSR, the claims administrator.
-Make sure that you send in itemized bills instead of “balance due” statements.
-You can get a claim form from HSR or from www.wisefoundation.com.
-HSR works with your insurance company to process your claim.
+Send a completed claim form and original (paid) medical bills within 90 days to GMMI, the claims administrator.
+Unpaid claims must be sent to GMMI within 30 days or less of the date of medical care.
+Make sure that you send in itemized bills instead of "balance due" statements.
+You can get a claim form from GMMI or from www.wisefoundation.com.
+GMMI works with your insurance company to process your claim.
 At your request, and of course subject to coverage, they will either compensate the medical provider directly, or reimburse you if you have already paid the bill.

 You should keep copies of the claim documents sent to the insurance company until the claim has been settled.